 Tours and Lectures @ The Metropolitan Museum of Art

 Talks in the galleries are free with Museum admission and do not require tickets or reservations unless otherwise noted.
 CLICK for more information.

 The Metropolitan Museum of Art, 1000 Fifth Avenue (at 82nd Street), NYC.
 (212-535-7710)

 Westbeth Performance Space and Gallery

-Located in the far West Village of New York City regularly offer works by our resident artists, invited guest artists, as well as other arts organizations.
-Westbeth is also home to the Merce Cunningham Dance Foundation, The New School for Drama, Brecht Forum and a host of others which feature cultural programming and events.
+Located in the far West Village of New York City regularly offering works by our resident artists, invited guest artists, as well as other arts organizations.
+Also home to the Merce Cunningham Dance Foundation, The New School for Drama, Brecht Forum and a host of others which feature cultural programming and events.